By Jonathan McCambridge, Rebecca Black and Dominic McGrath, PA

-“The public will see the hypocrisy for what it is from Sinn Fein.
+“The public will see the hypocrisy for what it is from Sinn Féin.

-“This isn’t a serious attempt to restore the principles of powersharing and these institutions.
+“This isn’t a serious attempt to restore the principles of power-sharing and these institutions.
 It is a stunt.”

 Ulster Unionist MLA Robbie Butler said his party wanted all-party talks to begin on a programme for government.

-He told the recalled Assembly: “The UUP have written today to the head of the civil service to contravene all-party talks to establish a programme for government and the minister for finance to reopen the public consultation on the budget.
+He told the recalled Assembly: “The UUP have written today to the head of the civil service to convene all-party talks to establish a programme for government and the minister for finance to reopen the public consultation on the budget.

 “These are measures which should be done now to restore the confidence of the people of Northern Ireland that we all purport to serve.”